Aseman-Land/QtAseman/README.md

 #### ViewportController

 Using `ViewportController` components you don't need to create complicated architecture.
-It make your architecture easy and dymanic.
+It make your architecture easy and dynamic.

 Below example show you how to create UI and open them easily in the apps.